michelfernandez/cove/site/content/english/privacy.md

 The payment processors we work with are:

 ### Stripe
-Their Privacy Policy can be viewed at <a href="https://stripe.com/us/privacy" target="_blank">stripe.com/us/privacy</a>
+Their Privacy Policy can be viewed at <a href="https://stripe.com/us/privacy" rel="noopener" target="_blank">stripe.com/us/privacy</a>

 ## Links to Other Sites
 Our Service may contain links to other sites that are not operated by us.
 If you click a third party link, you will be directed to that third party's site.
 We strongly advise you to review the Privacy Policy of every site you visit.